 There will be a small number of patients for whom beginning treatment takes significantly longer than normal.
 The graphs below show the maximum waiting time for 95% of patients, i.e. the longest period that most patients can reasonably expect to have to wait.
 NB, since Aug 2020, the 95th percentile has exceeded 52+ weeks for inpatients treated at NHS organisations.
-Data is not published on how long patients wait beyond one year, so the graph below likely understates the waiting time for those patients.
+Data are published for people waiting longer than one year from Apr 2021 onwards.
+Hence the marked increase in the inpatients graph below.